merchium/merchium-advanced-app/README.md

 Requirements
 ------------

-PHP 5.4.0 and SQLite.
-For local testing [ngrok](https://ngrok.com/) is used.
+PHP 5.4.0 and a web server supporting it.

+In the example below we'll use PHP's built-in server, SQLite, and [ngrok](https://ngrok.com/).
+You can use MySQL or any other database.

 Check the requirements with `php requirements.php`.